Board Game Café

 Using only single-word clues, spymasters try lead their team to guess coded words on a grid before their opponents.
 If anyone carelessly uncovers the assassin, it’s instant game over!

 Make up a clue that will help others guess your weird picture-card.
-Problem is, everyone else has thrown cards into the mix, as well, and they want players to guess theirs, not yours.
+This is easier than it sounds, though, since everyone else has thrown cards into the mix as well, and they want players to guess theirs, not yours.

 You and your companions have crash landed in a strange desert.
 Your only hope for escape is to scour bizarre ancient ruins for parts to reconstruct a mystical flying machine.
 Blowing sand and thirst are your mortal enemies.
 Will you survive?
 (Probably not, really.)